TheTerrior/lightdm-minimal/README.md

 ```
 sudo ./risky_installer.sh
 ```
-This will replace any pre-existing theme on your system called 'minimal'.Mostly intended for development purposes to quickly reload the new theme.
+This will replace any pre-existing theme on your system called 'minimal'.
+Mostly intended for development purposes to quickly reload the new theme.